emberjs/website/source/blog/2019-02-14-octane-guides.md

 While new content is being written and older content is being updated, no existing content will be completely deleted.
 Only after we have reviewed the content and added the re-directs will content be removed.
 This means that some content may be available if the user has the URL, but it won't be linked from the table of contents.

 ### Challenges

-- converting concepts from classic syntax to new syntax
+- converting guides from classic syntax to new syntax
 - what to do about temporarily needed guides
 - handling redirects for old content